 Three months ago on Tuesday, a search began for Fremont boy Hassani Campbell.
 Community activists marked the occasion at an evening vigil at College Avenue Presbyterian Church.

-By S. Howard Bransford/Oakland North Volunteers from throughout the East Bay formed a prayer circle near a reedy lagoon called Lake Elizabeth in Fremont on Saturday morning as they gathered to undertake a grim task.
+Volunteers from throughout the East Bay formed a prayer circle near a reedy lagoon called Lake Elizabeth in Fremont on Saturday morning as they gathered to undertake a grim task.
+The official goal of the search party—some 100 people strong—was to find the missing five-year-old Hassani Campbell, a Fremont resident who vanished sometime around August 10.
+Yet in their appeals to a higher power, they were already girding themselves for the chance of finishing empty-handed.
+“It is our prayer, Lord,…

 Those who die on Oakland’s toughest avenues may get little more than a brief mention in local papers or on the nightly news, but their memories live on at Sherri-Lyn Miller’s print shop.